ibm-cloud-docs/Cloudant/api/creating_views.md

 no guarantees that the output of any two specific map functions will be passed to the same instance of a reduce call, so you should not rely on any ordering.
-Your reduce function must consider all the values passed to it and return the correct answer irrespective of ordering.
-Cloudant is also guaranteed to call your reduce function with `rereduce=true` at query time even if it did not need to do so when building the index, so it is essential that your function works correctly in that case (`rereduce=true` means that the keys parameter is `null` and the values array is
+Your reduce function must consider all the values passed to it and return the correct answer irrespective of ordering. {{site.data.keyword.cloudant_short_notm}} is also guaranteed to call your reduce function with `rereduce=true` at query time even if it did not need to do so when building the index, so it is essential that your function works correctly in that case (`rereduce=true` means that the keys parameter is `null` and the values array is